omaRmomin/Website/README.md

 Make necessary changes and Push code back here

-Comment the code section which has been edited in the file
+Put comments for the code section which has been edited in the file